LucaTabone/bluemoss/README.md

 ### Filter multiple tags, part 3

-**Goal** - Scrape all company names from index 1 onwards in reverse order.
+**Example 6** - Scrape all company names from index 1 onwards in reverse order.

 The expected scrape result is